adamluzsi/testcase/README.md

 The `testcase` package provides tooling to apply BDD testing conventions.

+If you use Go1.20, then due to the changes in the stdlib testing package, please upgrade testcase to version `>= v0.131.0`.

 ## Features

 - lightweight, it has no dependency, you just import testcase, no clutter